It’s BBQ Season and time to create amazing recipes for the grill.

 For years I’ve used a liquid BBQ Sauce, but as I have grown in the kitchen, I’ve learned a little more and I’m beginning to branch off into BBQ rubs and spices.

-Pereg Natural Foods, a company based in New Jersey, and family owned, produces for than 60 all-natural and pure spices.
+Pereg Natural Foods, a family-owned company, based in New Jersey, produces for than 60 all-natural and pure spices.
 I leaned on them to gather information on why and how to use rubs to create the perfect BBQ.

 What is a Spice Rub?